Rabu, 31 Mei 2017

 Get

-Get is used when we want to convince to do something or to trick someone into doing something.
+Get is used when we want to convince to

 Pattern